 Spirited kids are often really, ridiculously smart.
 The reason for this is plain.

-Smart kids are unlikely to be swayed by material rewards, like the promise of a special treat, because they have a stronger ability to delay gratification than other children.
-The simple gratification of being right or getting their own way can sustain them for hours, days, or weeks.
+Smart kids are also unlikely to be swayed by material rewards, like the promise of a special treat, because they have a stronger ability to delay gratification than other children.
+The gratification of being right or getting their own way is more powerful than candy or "technology time" and can sustain them for hours, days, or weeks.
 Their ability to "just not care" about the consequences is actually quite profound.
-And boy, do smart kids know how to manipulate people!
-They are puppet-masters!
+And boy, do smart kids know how to manipulate others!
+They are true puppet-masters!

-When parents tell me that their defiant child is failing school, here is one of the first questions I ask myself: "Is this child actually gifted?"
+When parents tell me that their bright, defiant child is failing school, here is one of the first questions I ask myself: "Is this child actually gifted?"

-In addition, some gifted children are exceptionally bright in areas that standardized education doesn't cater to, such as visual art, advanced physics, or robotics.
+Also consider that some gifted children are exceptionally bright in areas that standardized education doesn't cater to, such as spacial relationships, advanced physics, or robotics.
 So while he's failing English all through grade school, we might not see until graduate school that he has an incredible gift for computer programming.

 Kids who never experience failure turn into young people who feel empty, lifeless, and lost.